 What’s more??
 They’re so affordable!
 Want a way to make it your own?
-With extra cord you have laying around (you know you have a stash :P), you can replace the twine draw string with a colored satin cord string!
+With extra cord you have laying around (you know you have a stash :P), you can replace the twine draw string with a colored nylon cord string!

 Want to doll it up a bit?
 Slip on a couple beads to the end strings!
 (PS: let us know in the comment box below if you’d like to see a tutorial on how to do this!)

 Packaging Hack 6: Thoughtfulness

 What’s free and only takes a bit of effort?
 Thoughtfulness.
 If you couldn’t do anything else, a handwritten note thanking your customer for their support could be the best kind of ‘packaging’ you ever do.
 Your time to write a simple note, and your thoughtfulness to thank them sincerely will make a bigger impact than any fancy package ever could.